GD Topic - Funding Democracy: Are Electoral Bonds a Boon or Bane?

 3. Many individuals and companies may hesitate to donate to parties publicly due to fear of consequences.
 Electoral bonds allow donors to support political causes without compromising their privacy or safety.

-5. By formalizing donations, electoral bonds encourage political parties to engage in issue-based campaigns.
+5. By formalizing donations, electoral bonds encourage political parties to engage in issue based campaigns.

 Arguments Against Electoral Bonds

-4. Since political parties and donors remain undisclosed to the public, it might be difficult to hold parties accountable for possible conflicts of interest with their donors.
+4. Since political parties and donors remain undisclosed to public, it might be difficult to hold parties accountable for possible conflicts of interest with their donors.
 This lack of accountability could lead to policy decisions that give priority to donor interests over public welfare.

 Note: Crony Capitalism is an economic term used to describe a capitalist economic system where individuals and businesses have a Quid Pro Quo with political parties.
 This means individuals or corporations with close ties to the political parties and/or government officials use their connections to gain an unfair advantage in the marketplace.